camaraproject/IdentityAndConsentManagement/documentation/CAMARA-ICM-examples.md

 Access tokens content or structure are not part of the OAuth2 nor the OIDC standard.
 In [RFC7662](https://datatracker.ietf.org/doc/html/rfc7662) only the field `active` is REQUIRED.
 `scope` and all other fields are optional.
 [JSON Web Token](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1) defines some common claims.
 RFC7662 response values serve as an **example** how an access token might look like.
-These access tokens might contain additional field carrying what Camara needs regarding "purpose"
+These access tokens might contain additional fields carrying what Camara needs regarding "purpose"

 The scope `openid` is needed only in the request to specify that the request is an OpenId request.
 The scope `openid` is not needed in the access token.